 |Extended Parts & Labor Warranty Available||Optional labor warranty available||Not specified.
 Check with Dealer|

 Thermostats – Carrier Versus Rheem Heat Pumps

-Thermostats - It is important for you to understand that various manufacturers make their very own brand of thermostat specifically designed to work only with their equipment.
+Thermostats - It is important for you to understand that various manufacturers make their very own brand of thermostats specifically designed to work only with their equipment.
 In some situations, this can be beneficial to you, however, sometimes not.
 In the case of communicating thermostats, you want to be careful.

 The wire that ran to install these thermostats is not similar to your typical everyday thermostat.
 It will not work on a typical thermostat.
 This takes options away from you in the future if the thermostat were to go bad for one reason or the other.
 Or just say you want to change to a different thermostat in the future.
-If you have the communicating thermostat and you want to change you will have to run new thermostat wire.
+If you have the communicating thermostat and you want to change you will have to run a new thermostat wire.

 Therefore, to avoid this in the future, simply make a request to the contractor.
-The contractor can run regular heat pump thermostat wire (18-10) along with the communicating thermostat wire.
+The contractor can run a regular heat pump thermostat wire (18-10) along with the communicating thermostat wire.
 This will give you options in the future if you want or need to change the thermostat.